Poogles/mlflow-mvp/README.md

 ### Installation

-This demo is packaged using poetry.
+This demo is packaged using poetry, both 'parts' are packaged seperately.

 ```python
 poetry install